Changed + Fed Case Study

 User Interviews & Design Inception

-From user interviews, we found out that some users like to plan ahead while others will go with the flow and search for places on the go.
+From user interviews, we discovered that some caregivers/parents like to plan their trips ahead while others will search for places while they are out and about with the babies.
 With that in mind, we wanted to create an app that makes parents and caregivers to feel comfortable in public.
 They should feel relaxed, comfortable, and can be a little whimsical.
 The app should be simple and easy to use.

 We planned using rounded shapes that looked plump.
 The app should be spacious and organized so users are relaxed and calm when they use the app.
 The colour palette will be muted and pastel.
 The app will be fast and popping up.